indygreg/python-build-standalone/docs/status.rst

 Project Status
 ==============

-There is support for producing 64-bit CPython distributions for Windows, macOS, and Linux.
+There is support for producing CPython distributions for Windows, macOS, Linux, and iOS.
 All distributions are highly self-contained and have limited shared library dependencies.

 Planned and features include: